How To Use QR Codes In Ads For Better Engagement Online & Offline

 People quickly learned if they wanted to read a menu – or get their hamburger – they were going to have to scan a QR Code at a restaurant.

-Therefore, using QR Codes in advertising and marketing has seen a resurgence in the last few years.
+Therefore, using QR Codes in advertising and marketing has seen a massive resurgence in the last few years.

 Why Should You Use QR Codes In Your Marketing?